InoryS/Clash-Parser-Online/README.md

 ### Parameter Explanation

 - `source`: Base64 encoded subscription link (Clash format).
-- `parser`: Base64 encoded `parser.yaml` download link, same format as the CFW parser.
-This parameter is optional; if not provided, it will read locally.
-Refer to the project sample files and CFW documentation.
+- `parser`: Base64 encoded `parser.yaml` download link.
+The basic format is the same as CFW's parser but the `parsers:` header needs to be removed and starts directly with `yaml:`.
+This parameter is optional.
+If not By default, it is read from local.
+For content, please refer to the sample files of this project and CFW documents.
 - `mixin`: Base64 encoded `mixin.yaml` download link, same format as the CFW mixin.
 This parameter is optional.
 Refer to the project sample files and CFW documentation.

 Example requests: